marmolejor/github-docs-example/README.md

 This is what a screenshot from your computer should look like.

+**DO THIS INSTEAD**

 ![code with phone](assets/screenshot.jpeg)

+**To take screnshots with MAC OS do the following:**

+- To take a screenshot, press and hold these three keys together: Shift, Command, and 3.
+If you see a thumbnail in the corner of your screen, click it to edit the screenshot.
+Or wait for the screenshot to save to your desktop.

 ## Step 3 - Use Github Flavoured Markdown Task Lists